swetankmodi/eqsolver/README.md

 # Equation Solver

 Solves the equation with a single unknown variable x.
+(In linear time)

 ### Prerequisites